anujamishra22/Video-Captioning-Web-App/README.md

 # Video-Captioning-Web-App
-Allow the user to enter a URL to a hosted video Provide the user a text box to enter their captions.
-Provide the user a mechanism to provide timestamps for when the captions should be displayed .Display the video with captions on it.
-Let the user pause/play it
+Web application that allows users to add caption to a video.
+The application has the capability to input a video URL, a text box for caption input, a mechanism to specify timestamps for the caption, and the ability to display the video with the caption overlayed.
+The user can also able to control the video playback with pause and play.

 Instruction to run locally